-Nearly 12,000 students, ranging in age from 14 to 73, are enrolled in more than 190 academic programs.
+More than 12,000 students, ranging in age from 14 to 73, are enrolled in nearly 200 academic programs.
 Some 9,000 additional students pursue noncredit continuing education courses.
 While the diverse student body continues to grow, the average class size remains 24.

-IPFW's graduate programs and courses are delivered through 10 academic units:
+IPFW's graduate programs and courses are delivered through 9 academic units: